-The City will annually monitor the status of farmworker housing as part of their -annual report to HCD on Housing Element progress and evaluate if City efforts are effective in facilitating the provision of farmworker housing.
-If appropriate, the City will make necessary changes to enhance opportunities and incentives for farmworker housing development.
+The City will annually monitor the status of farmworker housing as part of their annual report to HCD on Housing Element progress and evaluate if City incentives are effective in facilitating the provision of farmworker housing.
+The City will make necessary changes to enhance opportunities and incentives for farmworker housing development as needed.

 Financing: General Fund Time Frame: Meet with farmworker housing developers and advocates on a biannual basis to discuss their needs and offer assistance in the form of letters of recommendation for grant applications, assistance with site identification and grant opportunities, and discuss incentives for constructing farmworker housing.
+Identify farmworker housing development opportunities at least twice in the planning period.
 Implementation Responsibility: Community Development Department Quantified Objective: Support and incentivize development of 40 lower-income units for farmworkers and their families to reduce displacement risk for this population.
 Particular focus will be given to encouraging housing mobility by facilitating development of farmworker units in higher-opportunity areas, including the Riverbottom neighborhood, the River Ridge neighborhood; and the Reedley Estates, Kingswood Estates, Frankwood Heights, and Hollywood neighborhoods in northern Reedley.
 Relevant Policies: Policy 1.2, Policy 2.1, Policy 2.2, Policy 2.4, Policy 2.5, Policy 4.2, Policy 4.3